Azure/azure-sdk/docs/general/azurecore.md

 Client library usage telemetry is used by service teams (not consumers) to monitor what SDK language, client library version, and language/platform info a client is using to call into their service.
 Clients can prepend additional information indicating the name and version of the client application.

-{% include requirement/MUST id="azurecore-http-telemetry-useragent" %} send telemetry information in the [User-Agent header]
+{% include requirement/MUST id="azurecore-http-telemetry-useragent" %} send telemetry information in the [User-Agent header].

 {% include requirement/MUST id="azurecore-http-telemetry-useragent-stacking" %} extend the user agent to list all `client wrapping` dependencies, sorting them from outermost to innermost.